 It should be noted that thanks to fertility tourism, patients can benefit from low cost egg donation programs while they see the success rates improved.
 In turn, they can undergo a greater number of cycles.
 Availability is often related to better decision-making—for instance, fewer embryos transferred.

 Preimplantation genetic diagnosis or PGD is an assisted reproduction technique indicated for patients with risk for transmitting a genetic disease to offspring, or with DNA-based alterations in their gametes that prevent them from having a full-term pregnancy.

 In some countries, like Germany, PGD is forbidden because it is considered a non-ethical technique, as it involves the removal of a cell from the developing embryo to analyze it.
 This is the only possible way through which we can find out whether an embryo carries a genetic abnormality or not.

 As for Italy, destroying those embryos diagnosed as genetically abnormal via PGD is not allowed due to religious beliefs.
 Taking this into account, couples are forced to store these embryos even if they are never going to use them.
 For this reason, they prefer to travel abroad to undergo PGD in another country.

 Choosing the sex of an unborn baby merely for social reasons is not allowed in the majority of countries, given that PGD is required.
 Given that it is considered to be a highly-invasive method, using it for non-therapeutical purposes is not an option.

-Still, there are couples who wish to have access to PGD for selecting the gender of their unborn child.
-In most of the cases, it is due to the fact that they want to balance their family, that is to say, they already have a child and want to have another one of the opposite sex.
+Still, some couples wish to have access to PGD for selecting the gender of their unborn child.
+In most of the cases, it is because they want to balance their family, that is to say, they already have a child and want to have another one of the opposite sex.